-This extraordinary palace, which has always been refered to as a castle, was inspired as a blend of Neo-Renaissance, as well as the Gothic Revival similar to the Bavarian Neuschwanstein Castle.
-The courtyard facades, have that charming German-Saxon influence with hand-painted murals and timbered fachwerk, which I also admire and have written about in other posts.
+This extraordinary palace, which has always been referred to as a castle, was inspired as a blend of Neo-Renaissance, as well as the Gothic Revival similar to the Bavarian Neuschwanstein Castle.
+The courtyard facades have that charming German-Saxon influence with hand-painted murals and timbered fachwerk, which I also admire and have written about in other blogs.

-The interior of Peles Castle was stunning and a true reflection of the beauty and intricacies of the exterior.
-Although many of the rooms had different styles such as French, Moorish, Turkish and Florentine, the decor style has a predominant Baroque influence.
+The interior of Peles Castle was stunning, and a true reflection of the beauty and intricacies of the exterior.
+Although many of the rooms had different styles such as French, Moorish, Turkish and Florentine, the decor style had a predominant Baroque influence.
 The elegant rooms featured carved dark heavy wood details, lavish fabrics, and were adorned to perfect detail.